khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 70
+#### <ins>**Truffle**</ins>
+Truffle is a world-class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.
+Truffle is widely considered the most popular tool for blockchain application development with over 1.5 million lifetime downloads.

 ### Day 69
 #### <ins>**Mist**</ins>
 The Mist browser was an Ethereum interface intended to allow users to access the various dApps available on the Ethereum network.
 It was also known as the Ethereum dApp Browser.